-If Alan had three more sheep, then he'd have one less sheep than Brian.
+If Alex had three more sheep, then they'd have one less sheep than Blake.

-Whereas Dave has the same number as the other three shepherds put together.
+Whereas Drew has the same number as the other three shepherds put together.

-If Charles had three less sheep, he'd have exactly treble the number of Alan.
+If Charlie had three less sheep, they'd have exactly treble the number of Alex.

 If they were evenly distributed they'd each have eleven sheep.

-Hint: Find how many sheep Dave has first.
+Hint: Find how many sheep Drew has first.